Vopaaz/CNKI_2_BibTeX/README.md

     - Default: `True`

 -  `-od, --outputDefault / -nod, --no-outputDefault`
-    - Whether or not to create a .bib file with the same name as the .net file in its directory.
+    - Whether or not to create a default .bib file.
+    - It has the same name as the source .net file in its directory.
-    - Default: `True`
+    - Or if the input source is clipboard, it will be 'out.bib' in current working directory. - Default: True

 -  `-o, --outputfile FILENAME`
     - Create a  certain output .bib file.